Brazilian Scientific Mobility Programme opens up possibilities for Brazilian Students

 Brazilian Scientific Mobility Programme in the UK is managed by the UK HE International Unit for Universities UK.
 It is the first large scale student mobility programme operated in the UK and will contribute over 180 million pounds to the UK’s Higher Education sector over the next four years.

-Universities and Science Minister David Willetts commented; “We are delighted to be working with Brazil on the Science without Borders programme.
+Universities and Science Minister David Willetts commented; “We are delighted to be working with Brazil on the Brazilian Scientific Mobility Programme.
 It is a truly ground breaking initiative which will bring enormous benefits to both our countries.
 Both the UK and Brazil are committed to building on this successful programme, developing partnerships between our two governments, higher education institutions and the private sector to support further collaboration between the two countries”.

 Dr Joanna Newman, Director of the UK HE International Unit said: “Higher Education Institutions in the UK have a strong reputation internationally with both employers and governments and our involvement in this scheme is testament to that.
 We are exceptionally proud of all the institutions taking part; they represent the range and diversity of the Higher Education sector.
 The common strand amongst them is that they are defined by quality and we know they will offer Brazilian students the very best student experience.
 This programme will bring mutual benefits to the Higher Education sectors in both countries and both the UK and Brazil are committed to building on this successful partnership to support longer term collaboration”.

 Students will spend 12 months in the UK on sandwich undergraduate and sandwich PhD courses.
 This will include nine months in a classroom studying at undergraduate or postgraduate level and three months on an industrial placement or being supervised by the university to undertake an industrial project.
 There will also be approximately six hundred scholarships for full PhDs available to Brazilian students.